-External files can be imported into or exported out of the job store prior to running a workflow when the toil. common.
-Toil context manager is used on the leader.
-The context manager provides methods toil.common.
-Toil.importFile(), and toil.common.Toil.exportFile() for this purpose.
+External files can be imported into or exported out of the job store prior to running a workflow when the toil.common.Toil context manager is used on the leader.
+The context manager provides methods toil.common.Toil.importFile(), and toil.common.Toil.exportFile() for this purpose.
 The destination and source locations of such files are described with URLs passed to the two methods.
-A list of the currently supported URLs can be found at toil.jobStores.abstractJobStore.AbstractJobStore.importFile().
-To import an external file into the job store as a shared file, pass the optional sharedFileName parameter to that method.
+Local files can be imported and exported as relative paths, and should be relative to the directory where the toil workflow is initially run from.